flarum/docs/docs/bugs.md

 ::: danger Security Vulnerabilities

-If you discover a security vulnerability within Flarum, please send an email to [security@flarum.org](mailto:security@flarum.org) so we can address it promptly.
+If you discover a security vulnerability within Flarum, please follow our [security policy](https://github.com/flarum/core/security/policy) so we can address it promptly.

 :::